-- In a large bowl, whisk together eggs, 1 tsp salt, and 1/4 tsp pepper.
+- In a large bowl, whisk together eggs, 1 teaspoon salt, and ¼ teaspoon pepper.
 Set aside.

-- In a large skillet, heat 2 tbsp olive oil over medium heat.
+- In a large skillet, heat 2 tablespoon olive oil over medium heat.

 - Add onions and saute, stirring occasionally, for about 5 minutes or until soft and translucent.